Nosebleed

 • blood tests such as a complete blood count to check your red blood cells, white blood cells and haemoglobin, or a coagulation screen to find out how fast your blood clots

-• nasal endoscopy – a tiny camera on a flexible thin tube used to look closely at the inside of your nose
+• nasal endoscopy, where a tiny camera on a flexible thin tube used to look closely at the inside of your nose

 • a CT scan of your nose.

-Most nosebleeds are mild and can be managed easily at home.
+Most nosebleeds are mild and can be managed easily with first aid.
 The aim of treatment is to stop the bleeding and keep your airway open.

 1. Reassure them – nosebleeds can be very alarming, especially to young children.